apetkau/genomics-data-index/genomics_data_index/test/integration/data/snpeff-vcf/README.md

 ## missing/unknown BED files

 I downloaded the `salmonella-project.zip` archive from <https://github.com/apetkau/genomics-data-index-examples>, which contains processed files (by snippy).
 I copied over the corresponding `*.bed.gz` files containing unknown/missing positions from this archive.
+I also changed `NC_011083.1` in the BED files to `NC_011083` to match the VCF files.